AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/web/core-functionality/contacts.md

 };
 ```

-## Customize contact list
+## Customize the contact list

-### Customize the contact list Header
+### Customize the contact list header

-For example, change the default title name of the address book page.
+For example, change the default title name of the contact list page.
 The sample code is as follows:

 ```javascript
 import React, { useEffect, useState } from "react";